 First Wednesday returns after the summer break, bringing together a panel of experts, commentators and journalists to tackle the top story of the month.
 They will be answering your questions and offering insight and analysis to make sure you have all the information you need to make sense of events.

 Friday 5 September 2014, 7:00 PM

 Join us for an evening of short documentaries, from different parts of the world, covering a wide range of topics.
 Shorts at the Frontline Club showcases moving, striking and funny films, exploring the many different faces of documentary filmmaking.

-The infamous Club Quiz returns in May with quizmaster Caroline Johns.
+The infamous Club Quiz returns in September with quizmasters Caroline Johns and Dr Keith Surridge.

 Teams can consist of up to six people and the entry cost is £5 per person.
 All money raised goes to the Frontline Fund, assisting families of fixers and support staff killed or injured while working with the international media.

 The Process gives a snapshot of contemporary life inside the Israeli–Palestinian conflict, revealing what the politics mean for those who are waiting for peace.
 It is a tale from the ground, of life governed from above.
 This screening will be followed by a Q&A with director Joshua Baker.